andrey-tryasun/atsearch/README.md

 ### License and Copyright
-This software is released under the terms of the [ISC license](https://github.com/).
+This software is released under the terms of the [MIT license](https://github.com/andrey-tryasun/atsearch/blob/master/LICENSE.md).